zhou-lab/biscuit/README.md

 Guide [Download and Install](https://huishenlab.github.io/biscuit/#download-and-install) page.

-All releases of BISUCIT are available on [GitHub](https://github.com/huishenlab/biscuit/releases).
+All releases of BISCUIT are available on [GitHub](https://github.com/huishenlab/biscuit/releases).

 Note, to use the BISCUIT QC script, the following tools must be installed and in